Doctor insights on:

 Bone is a living growing tissue made mostly of collagen (protein that provides soft framework) & the mineral calcium phosphate that adds strength & hardens the framework.
 Two types of bone are found in the body; cortical (dense compact outer layer) & trabecular (makes up inner layer, ...Read more

 - Talk to a doctor online

 - Bone spur under knee cap

 - Will bone spurs go away

-- How to remove a bone spur?
+- How to help bone spurs in your knees?